 What do they bring to the lesson?

 Our learners will always learn in a way that has context.
-What they have seen, heard or done in the run-up to the lesson makes a world of difference, and it’s our job to consider what that might be, Equally it is our job to frame up the material accordingly.
+What they have seen, heard or done in the run-up to the lesson makes a world of difference, and it’s our job to consider what that might be.
+Equally it is our job to frame up the material accordingly.

-In this example, I created context that was guaranteed to get a lot of users onto the wrong track…
+In this example, I created a context that was guaranteed to get a lot of users onto the wrong track…

 So, our unladen swallow (let’s call her Jane) can cover 11 metres every second.
 If she flies a thousand metres, it will take her 1000/11 seconds or about 91 seconds.